Towards Data Auctions with Externalities: Introduction

 There are two key trends in the current era of statistical analysis: (i) an increase in the ease and scale of data collection and exchange due to the growing digitization of modern life; (ii) an increase in the richness of what one can learn from data via large scale statistical analysis due to improved computing capabilities.
 This is why more and more firms are deploying statistical models to improve their operations and make better decisions regarding, for example, what, when and how much to produce and at what price.

 The key differentiating factor that determines the accuracy of these statistical models is access to high-quality data used to train these models, which we henceforth call training data.
-However, obtaining relevant training data can be challenging for firms to do themselves.
-This is especially true for firms that do not have the requisite data infrastructure setup to collect the data they need from their internal operations.
+However, obtaining relevant training data can be challenging for firms, especially if firms do not have the requisite data infrastructure setup to collect data.
+Addressing this need, many data services now specialize in collecting, aggregating and cleaning data from a wide variety of external sources, and sell it to firms as a product.

-In light of the increased usefulness of training data and the growth of data services, firms are increasingly becoming sensitive to the negative externality they face when data is allocated to competing firms.
-Such a negative externality arises because firms that buy similar data often interact in a downstream market, and the use of data confers on a given firm a competitive advantage which hinders its competitors' performance. {For example, the data being sold could provide information about consumer preferences in the downstream market, which can help a firm capture a larger share of the market via product differentiation.} Thus, although data is a freely replicable digital good and in principle can be sold to all firms interested in buying it, a data seller aiming to maximize revenue or welfare must consider the competition structure between buyers in deciding which firms to sell data to, how much to sell, and at what price.
+In light of the increased usefulness of training data and the growth of data services, firms are increasingly becoming sensitive to the externalities they could face when data is allocated to competing firms.
+In this paper, we focus our attention on the setting of negative externalities, though under certain conditions, firms may also experience positive externalities from the sharing of data \citep{raith96}.
+Negative externalities may arise because firms that buy similar data often interact in a downstream market, and the use of data confers on a given firm a competitive advantage which hinders its competitors' performance.
+For example, the data being sold could provide information about consumer preferences in the downstream market, which can help a firm capture a larger share of the market via product differentiation.
+Thus, although data is a freely replicable digital good and in principle can be sold to all firms interested in buying it, a data seller aiming to maximize revenue or welfare must consider the competition structure between buyers in deciding which firms to sell data to, how much to sell, and at what price.
 Notably, the formal literature which analyzes mechanisms to exchange training data between a collection of buyers and sellers is sparse.
 Thus, in this paper, we seek to provide a formal answer to the question: